Modern Australian poetry

-From The Wild Bees)
+From The Wild Bees

 Judith Wright's poem 'Oppositions' from her last collection of poetry Phantom Dwelling illustrates the immediacy of her work which struck chords with her readers.
 It is as if 'the lightning so lightly mentioned in the poem has jumped the page and made some of the ground under me smoke'.
 The poem is

 Like other great political poets, like Dante, like Anna Akhmatova, Wright's poetry tells, and tells lucidly, stories and truths that only poetry can really tell so they sear into he soul and can never be untold'.
-(Dorothy Porter).

-Slessor in Sydney, solemnity and satire in the 1950s and 1960s
+Slessor in Sydney – solemnity and satire in the 1950s and 1960s

 probably the most talented one to have written in Australia, and the first renovator of twentieth-century Australian poetry.
 Slessor's career as a poet ran in tandem with his life as a hard-working journalist.
 He seems to have been able to turn off the raucous babble of everyday Sydney, like a radio, and to produce the piercing, rinsed-clean order of words that characterises his best poetry.Philip Mead (ed.), Kenneth Slessor: Critical Readings, UQP, 1997.

 In Sydney, Rosemary Dobson's first book of poems was In a Convex Mirror (1944), and her second was Ship of Ice (1948).
 Her work is often reflective and pictorial, and many of her poems are based upon paintings, particularly from the Renaissance.
 Her writing spans 75 years if we include a volume, Poems, published when she was a schoolgirl at Frensham.
 Her writing evolved from a formal approach to accommodate free verse, an example of which is the 'The Greek Vase'.
 (Rosemary Dobson: Collected, review by Martin Duwell, 1 June 2012)